 A daily dose of PhD motivation

-Each day we send out a short, motivational email to over 4,000 students.
-You can find an archive below, but if you’d like to get yours delivered straight to your inbox click here.
+For almost two years we sent out a short, motivational email to over 4,000 students.
+You can find an archive below.

 It means not forcing things, and not try to move too quickly.